 \subsection{Hybrid Classical-Quantum Computing}

-As QIR is a superset of LLVM IR, arbitrary complex classical computations can be expressed in LLVM IR.
-Those heavy classical computations are preferably executed on dedicated classical hardware rather than on the classical co-processor of a quantum computer---if that is even feasible: The classical co-processor of quantum computers must be very fast, and special purpose hardware like FPGAs or ASICs are employed for those.
+As QIR is a superset of LLVM IR, arbitrarily complex classical computations can be expressed in LLVM IR.
+Those heavy classical computations are preferably executed on dedicated classical hardware rather than on the classical co-processor of a quantum computer---if that is even feasible: The classical co-processor of quantum computers must be very fast, and special-purpose hardware like FPGAs or ASICs are employed in many such cases.
 These are incapable of executing arbitrary classical code, which is also not their purpose.
-Consequently, the question naturally arises for a hybrid classical-quantum program that contains quantum instructions as well as classical instructions how to decide which part of the code should be executed on the classical hardware and which part on the quantum hardware.
+Consequently, the question of how to decide which part of the code should be executed on the classical hardware and which part on the quantum hardware naturally arises for a hybrid classical-quantum programs that contain quantum as well as classical instructions.

-Especially, in the realm of error correction, where conditional gate applications based on intermediate measurements must be performed on the quantum computer to ensure low latency, the distinction is more complicated than just offloading only the quantum instructions.
-At the same time, it must be ensured, that the classical code offloaded to the quantum hardware can be executed in the required time frame to uphold the coherence of the qubits.
+Especially in the realm of error correction, where conditional gate applications based on intermediate measurements must be performed on the quantum computer to ensure low latency, the distinction is more complicated than just offloading only the quantum instructions.
+At the same time, it must be ensured that the classical code offloaded to the quantum hardware can be executed in the required time frame to uphold the coherence of the qubits.
 Hence, as long as quantum computers cannot achieve arbitrary coherence of the qubits, there will always be programs that describe an infeasible execution and must be rejected.